 If you plan to raise money for the business (or to sell some or all of the business in the future) then operating a limited company will allow you to do this.
 You’ll also need to set-up a company if you’ll be operating a non-profit organisation.

 Would you like help choosing your business structure and setting it up?
-Call us on 020 3355 4047, request a callback, or use the Live Chat button to talk to one of the team!
+Call us on 020 3355 4047, or get an instant online quote.

 Despite your excellent information baove I am still confused re the best way forward, as to setting up as a sole trader (does that protect my business) as a Ltd or LLP company?
 I want to put three strands of business under one name so please would you come back to me with the best option as i do not see myself necessarily making money out of this just a living!